STEllAR-GROUP/hpx/docs/sphinx/manual/running_on_batch_systems.rst

 Another choice is for the |pbsdsh| command in your main job script to invoke your program via a shell, like ``sh`` or ``bash``, so that it gives an initialized environment for each instance.
-We create a small script ``runme.sh``, which is used to invoke the program:
+Users can create a small script ``runme.sh``, which is used to invoke the program:

 .. code-block:: bash